-Fitchburg has available under firm contract 14,057 MMbtu per day for transportation and underground storage capacity to its distribution facilities.
+Fitchburg has available under firm contract 14,057 million British Thermal Units (MMbtu) per day of year-round and seasonal transportation and underground storage capacity to its distribution facilities.
 As a supplement to pipeline natural gas, Fitchburg owns a propane air gas plant and a LNG storage and vaporization facility.
 These plants are used principally during peak load periods to augment the supply of pipeline natural gas.